Instant Runoff (IRV) voting system (Executive summary)

 IRV elections and their pathologies.

-These were perhaps the two most important IRV
+These were some of the most important IRV

 elections ever.